YMSpektor/x-vars/README.md

 ```javascript
 $.release(a, b, c, d, ...);
 ```
-Calling *$.calc* as a procedure also creates subscriptions and to clear subscriptions you can pass a third argument to *$.calc*:
+Calling *$.calc* as a procedure also creates subscriptions and to clear them you can pass a third argument to the method:
 ```javascript
 const $$ = new $(null); // Dummy variable to hold subscriptions
 ...